Skip to main content

 Already postedWhether the item was already received

-Last product costLast known cost for the same product
+Last product costLast known cost from a previous transfer of this product

 Mapped and unmapped products